J. Peter Sartain: Archbishop of Seattle

-On September 16, 2010, Sartain was appointed as archbishop of the Archdiocese of Seattle by Benedict XVI, succeeding Archbishop Alexander Brunett.
-Sartain was installed on December 1, 2010 in St. James Cathedral in Seattle.
-On November 15, 2011, Sartain was elected secretary of the United States Conference of Catholic Bishops (USCCB); he began a three-year term in November 2012.
+On September 16, 2010, Sartain was appointed as archbishop of Seattle by Benedict XVI, succeeding Archbishop Alexander Brunett.
+Sartain was installed on December 1, 2010, in St. James Cathedral in Seattle.
+In November 2011, Sartain was elected secretary of the United States Conference of Catholic Bishops (USCCB); he began a three-year term in November 2012.
 His position also made him chair of the USCCB Committee on Priorities and Plans.

-On April 18, 2012, the Vatican announced the appointment of Sartain to oversee a review of the Leadership Conference of Women Religious, a prominent umbrella group for nuns in the United States.
-It involved reviewing and changing the group's laws, programs and practices to correct practices that were allegedly "incompatible with the Catholic faith."
+In April 2012, the Vatican announced the appointment of Sartain to oversee a review of the Leadership Conference of Women Religious, a prominent umbrella group for nuns in the United States.
+It involved reviewing and changing the group's laws, programs and practices to correct practices that the Vatican believed were "incompatible with the Catholic faith."

-On June 7, 2019, Sartain installed Paul D. Etienne, then Archbishop of Anchorage, as coadjutor archbishop for the archdiocese.
-On August 24, 2019, Sartain ordered the demolition of Holy Rosary Church in Tacoma, Washington, a building that has been on the City of Tacoma's Register of Tacoma Places since 1975.
-The church had become too dangerous to occupy, and estimates for its repair were at $18 million.
+On June 7, 2019, Sartain installed Paul D. Etienne, then archbishop of Anchorage, as coadjutor archbishop for the archdiocese.
+In August 2019, Sartain ordered the demolition of Holy Rosary Church in Tacoma, Washington, a building that has been on the City of Tacoma's Register of Tacoma Places since 1975.
+As of 2023, Holy Rosary Church is still standing.